cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ```
 If `x` fails, `B` will not be spawned, so `C` will be stuck as waiting once `A`
 is finished.
 But retriggering `x` will cause `y` and then `B`, and hence `C`
-to run - so no problem here either.
+to run - so no problem here either (no stuck waiting task).

-But a badly handled upstream failure can potentially cause orphaned waiting
+But a *handled* upstream failure that does not fix the workflow can potentially
-tasks:
+cause orphaned waiting tasks:
 ```
 [scheduling]
    cycling mode = integer